74Thirsty/gnoman2.0/docs/user-guide.md

-# SafeVault Desktop Application — Comprehensive User Guide
+# GNOMAN 2.0 Desktop Application — Comprehensive User Guide

-Welcome to SafeVault.
+Welcome to GNOMAN 2.0.
 This guide explains how to set up the local environment, run each part of the stack, and understand the workflows exposed in the renderer, backend, and Electron shell.

 ---